PersiaML/tutorials/src/customization/index.md

 ```

 ### Label
-Adding label is as same as the NonIDTypeFeature, you can add different datatype label data such as `click_or_not`, `income` and etc.
+Adding label is as same as the NonIDTypeFeature, you can add different datatype label data such as `click_or_not`, `income`, etc.

 ```python
 import numpy as np